thierrycastro/Kawasaki-Project/README.md

 2. Cypress must be installed and configured in the project.

 ### To run the test:
-Run Cypress: npm cypress open
+Run Cypress: npx cypress open

 ### Notes
 - In case of failure, add detailed comments about the error encountered.